Garve/scikit-bonus/README.md

 2020-01-10    9            10      1  2020
 ```

-The TimeFeaturesAdder has many more built-in features.
+The SimpleTimeFeatures has many more built-in features.
 The full list
 is
  * second
  * minute